List of The Sopranos characters: Phil Leotardo

-Hiding in Oyster Bay, Long Island, Leotardo is shown talking to his wife through a car window at a gas station when he is suddenly shot in the head by Walden Belfiore, a soldier in the Gervasi crew of the DiMeo family.
-Leaving their grandchildren in her Ford Explorer, Leotardo's wife rushes to Phil's side in a panic.
-Unattended and still in drive with the engine running, the car idles forward, and a tire rolls over and crushes Phil's head.
+Hiding in Oyster Bay, Long Island, Leotardo was shown talking to his wife through a car window at a gas station when he was suddenly shot in the head by Walden Belfiore, a soldier in the Gervasi crew of the DiMeo family.
+Leaving their grandchildren in her Ford Explorer, Leotardo's wife rushed to Phil's side in a panic.
+Unattended and still in drive with the engine running, the car idled forward, and a tire rolled over and crushed Phil's head.
 Leotardo's murder was the 92nd and final death in the series.

 Recurring characters

 The following is a list of characters that are, or at one time were, recurring guests on the series; they are listed in the order that they first appeared on the show.
 Many characters have had storylines that have spanned multiple seasons, while the others are restricted to arcs that occurred during a single season of the show.